kkiningh/cs448h-project/Proposal.md

 Previous Work
 ---
-The ideas here draw heavily from work on using quadratic programming for pacement, which uses a quadratic approximation for wire lengths.
+The ideas here draw heavily from work on using quadratic programming for placement, which uses a quadratic approximation for wire lengths.
 See [slides 29-49](http://vlsicad.eecs.umich.edu/KLMH/downloads/book/chapter4/chap4-111206.pdf)
 for examples.